Prince-PT/Trustvault/README.md

 ---

-## 🧑‍🤝‍🧑 Team & Roles

-- **Prince Thakkar** – Full-Stack & Smart Contract Developer
-  *Built CampusCommute, Institute Logger, and multiple Web3 projects using Next.js, Solidity, and Foundry.*

-Looking for:
-- A **Smart Contract Engineer** for protocol optimizations
-- A **UI/UX Designer** for improved user flows
-- A **ZK/Infra Dev** for privacy module integration

----

 ## 🏁 Vision

 > In the digital era, “ownership” should not depend on trust — it should be **provable**.